trueos/sysadm/README.md

 ### Contributing new API calls

+SysAdm is written using the Qt toolkit, which has excellent [reference documentation](http://doc.qt.io/qt-5/classes.html).

+All Qt Core classes (I.E. non-gui) can be used in SysAdm server.

 Adding new API calls to the middleware is very straight-forward, simply <br />
 add a new function which accepts JSON in, and returns JSON, then connect <br />
 it to the backend.